mirabelle514/letters-of-US-history/frontend/src/components/presidents/README.md

-# President Components
+# Presidents Components

-This directory contains React components for displaying individual president pages in the "Letters of US History" application.
+This directory contains React components for displaying individual president pages in the "From Presidents to Presidents" application.

 ## Structure